Western Red Cedar Application Tips

 Applying Finishing to Real Cedar Outdoor Applications

-How a finish is applied to cedar is as important for durability and good performance as is the finish-substrate combination chosen for the job.
+How a finish is applied to western red cedar is as important for durability and good performance as is the finish-substrate combination chosen for the job.
 Finishes can be brushed, rolled, sprayed or applied by dipping.
 The application technique, the quality and quantity of finish applied, the surface condition of the substrate, and the weather conditions at the time of application can substantially influence the life expectancy of the finish.
 The application guidelines suggested here should be followed in concert with the manufacturer’s directions for the product.

 Paints of all types such as vinyl-acrylic, modified-acrylic, and oil-based top coats are all suitable for cedar but test results show that good-quality 100%-acrylic formulations perform best.
 To achieve maximum paint life, follow these steps:

-- On bare new or restored cedar, apply one coat only of water-repellent preservative (1% or less of wax by volume and content).
+- On bare new or restored western red cedar, apply one coat only of water-repellent preservative (1% or less of wax by volume and content).
 Allow it to dry for the period of time recommended by the manufacturer.
 If the wood has been dip treated, a longer drying time may be needed.
 Do not paint before the solvent from the water-repellent preservative has evaporated because the paint may then be slow to dry, may discolor, or dry with a rough surface.

 - Apply a good quality stain-blocking primer as soon as possible after the water-repellent has dried.
 The primer coat is very important because it forms a base for all succeeding paint coats and should be used whether the top coat is oil-based or latex-based.
 Application rates recommended by the manufacturer should be followed.